Skip to main content

 How long does a Paradise Valley bath remodel take?

-Tier 1 refresh runs 18 to 22 working days from demo to walk-through.
-Tier 2 full remodel runs 26 to 34 working days.
-Tier 3 luxury build runs 42 to 60 working days.
-Add 5 to 10 calendar days for permit issuance at the Town of Paradise Valley after a complete packet is filed.
+Your project's timeline from demo to walk-through depends on its complexity.
+A simple Tier 1 refresh is completed in 18 to 22 working days.
+A more involved Tier 2 full remodel runs 26 to 34 working days, while a comprehensive Tier 3 luxury build can take 42 to 60 working days.
+These construction estimates do not include administrative time.
+You must also account for permitting, which adds 5 to 10 calendar days after a complete packet is filed with the Town of Paradise Valley.

 Why are Paradise Valley quotes 15 to 22 percent above Scottsdale comparables?